 This article is the second of the series about configuring a Cassandra Cluster in Azure.
-In the previous one we have completed the installation of Cassandra in a new Virtual Machine (VM) in Azure, this VM will become our template for creating new nodes based on it.
+In the previous one we completed the installation of Cassandra in a new Virtual Machine (VM) in Azure, this VM will become our template for creating new nodes based on it.
 In this article we will be covering the next sections:

 - Localize key files

 - Configuring our Cluster (cluster name, seed nodes)